 This service may be delivered in Pennsylvania and in states contiguous to Pennsylvania.
-During temporary travel, this service may be provided in Pennsylvania or other locations as per the ODP travel policy.

 Specify applicable (if any) limits on the amount, frequency, or duration of this service:

 Expenditure for Respite is limited to 30 times the day unit rate for respite in a licensed facility per year, with the year starting on the ISP plan effective date.
 The participant may receive both hourly and daily respite during the year as long as the amount of respite does not exceed the amount approved on the participant's ISP.
 In the event that respite services would be needed beyond the above limits in order to assure health and welfare, an exception to this limit may be requested.
 In this situation, the SC will convene an ISP meeting of the participant and other team members within 5 business days of the need for an exception being identified to assure the participant's health and welfare through other supports and services, including requesting an exception to the limitation on respite services.